johnsie/Guides/Design-Patterns.md

 ### Patterns being covered

 The following definitions are heavily summarised.
 Please use them only to help remember what separates the different patterns.
+More detailed definitions, explanations and implementations will be discussed later.

 1. **Simple Factory Pattern** - Utilises a class that has a single method for deciding which type of class to instantiate

-2. **Factory Method Pattern** - Provices and interface/abstract class for creating objects.
-Allows subclasses to decide which concrete class to instantiate
+2. **Factory Method Pattern** - Provides an interface/abstract class for creating objects.
+A factory implements/entends that.
+Allows subclasses (factories) to decide which concrete class to instantiate

 3. **Abstract Factory Method** - Factory of factories.
-Contains abstact & concrete factories  and well as abstract & concrete products
+Contains abstact & concrete factories  as well as abstract & concrete products

 ## Simple Factory Pattern